TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 This artifact supplements CAV'23 paper *Search and Explore: Symbiotic Policy Synthesis in POMDPs*.

 Contents of the artifact:
-- paynt.tar: the Docker image containing the tools and benchmarks discussed in the paper, as well as scripts for their automatized evaluation
+- paynt.tar: the Docker image containing the tools and benchmarks discussed in the paper, as well as scripts for their automated evaluation
 - paper-submission.pdf: the initial version of the paper submitted to CAV'23
-- paper-final.pdf: the revised version of the paper
+- paper-final.pdf: the final version of the paper with the revised experimental results
 - LICENSE: the license file
 - README.md: this readme

-The first part of this readme describes how to use the artifact to reproduce results presented in the paper.
+The first part of this readme describes how to use the artifact to replicate results presented in the paper.
 The latter part presents the tools, their installation and their usage, the benchmarks and their evaluation outside the scope of this artifact.

 ---